Xevro/Xevro/README.md

 }
 ```

-This design is made by <a href="https://github.com/ElianVanCutsem" target="_blank">Elian Van Cutsem</a>, checkout his awesome profile!
+This design is inspired by <a href="https://github.com/ElianVanCutsem" target="_blank">Elian Van Cutsem</a>, checkout his awesome profile!

 <h2>Some stats</h2>